 Of course, we both have strong ties to Australia because of our families, however I hope we stay for a while longer.
 In the wise words of Ernest Hemingway “I never knew of a morning in Africa when I woke up and was not happy”.

-Encompass Africa: We adore Sophie and Drew.
-Their company Kiff Kombi Tours is a refreshing change to the tours available in and around Cape Town.
+We adore Sophie and Drew.
+Their company Kiff Kombi Tours is a refreshing change many of the usual city tours available in and around Cape Town.
 Run by two passionate professionals with a zest for life and exploration you will have a fabulous time if you go on one of the tours.
 We can book the tours or even a private tour if the Kombi and Drew are available.